gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

                         Maximum(5)
                 })

                 View("default", func() {                 // Views are used to render a media type.
                         Attribute("id")                  // A media type can have one or more views Attribute("href")                // and must define the "default" view.
                         Attribute("name")                // The view simply lists the fields to render.
-			Attribute("color")               // It can also specify the view to use to render Attribute("sweetness")           // fields that are media types themselves
+                        Attribute("color")               // It can also specify the view to use to render Attribute("sweetness")           // fields whose type is itself a media type
                                                          // (the "default" view by default).
 Not used here.
                 })
         })
 })
 ```
 We now have a complete description of our API together with its